pachyderm/pachyderm/doc/advanced/incrementality.rst

 #### Incrementality

-Incrementality ("none", "diff" or "file") describes what data needs to be available when a new commit is made on an input repo.
-Namely, do you want to process *only the new data* in that commmit (the "diff"), only files with any new data ("file"), or does all of the data need to be reprocessed ("none")?
+Incrementality ("NONE", "DIFF" or "FILE") describes what data needs to be available when a new commit is made on an input repo.
+Namely, do you want to process *only the new data* in that commmit (the "diff"), only files with any new data ("FILE"), or does all of the data need to be reprocessed ("NONE")?

 For instance, if you have a repo with the file ``/foo`` in commit 1 and file ``/bar`` in commit 2, then:

-* If the input incrementality is "diff", the first job sees file ``/foo`` and the second job sees file ``/bar``.
+* If the input incrementality is "DIFF", the first job sees file ``/foo`` and the second job sees file ``/bar``.

-* If the input is non-incremental("none"), every job sees all the data.
+* If the input is non-incremental("NONE"), every job sees all the data.
 The first job sees file ``/foo`` and the second job sees file ``/foo`` *and* file ``/bar``.

-* "File" (Top-level objects) means that if any part in a file (or alternatively any file within a directory) changes, then show all the data in that file (directory).
-For example, you may have vendor data files in separate directories by state -- the California directory contains a file for each california vendor, etc.  ``Incremental: "file"`` would mean that your job will see the entire directory if at least one file in that directory has changed.
+* "FILE" (Top-level objects) means that if any part in a file (or alternatively any file within a directory) changes, then show all the data in that file (directory).
+For example, you may have vendor data files in separate directories by state -- the California directory contains a file for each california vendor, etc.  ``Incremental: "FILE"`` would mean that your job will see the entire directory if at least one file in that directory has changed.
 If only one vendor file in the whole repo was was changed and it was in the Colorado directory, all Colorado vendor files would be present, but that's it.

 #### Combining Partition unit and Incrementality

 For convenience, we have defined aliases for the three most commonly used (and most familiar) input methods: "map", "reduce", and "global".

-* A "map" (Block + Diff), for example, can partition files at the block level and jobs only need to see the new data.
+* A "map" (BLOCK + DIFF), for example, can partition files at the block level and jobs only need to see the new data.

-* "Reduce" (File + None) as it's typically seen in Hadoop, requires all parts of a file to be seen by the same container ("file") and your job needs to reprocess *all* the data in the whole repo ("none").
+* "Reduce" (FILE + NONE) as it's typically seen in Hadoop, requires all parts of a file to be seen by the same container ("FILE") and your job needs to reprocess *all* the data in the whole repo ("NONE").

-* "Global" (Repo + None), means that the entire repo needs to be seen by *every* container.
+* "Global" (REPO + NONE), means that the entire repo needs to be seen by *every* container.
 This is commonly used if you had a repo with just parameters, and every container needed to see all the parameter data and pull out the ones that are relevant to it.

 They are defined below: